How to Make Your Current WordPress Website ADA Compliant?

-The ADA law at present is not clearly defined on whether it applies to all websites or not.
-But the recent case of Winn Dixie has thrown has some light on this whole issue.
+The ADA law at present is not clearly defined whether it applies to all websites or not.
+But the recent case of Winn Dixie has thrown some light on this whole issue.

 The judge in the Winn Dixie case has maintained the position that the site has failed to ‘accommodate’ customers like Gil and thus violated the ADA law.
-The message that comes out of this judgment is that sites who functions to provide a gateway to their online stores must be accessible to the disabled community.
-However, a larger message that has come out of this judgment is that websites are it small or large must provide ‘reasonable accessibility’ to their users.
+The message that comes out of this judgment is that sites that function to provide a gateway to their online stores must be accessible to the disabled community.
+However, a larger message that has come out of this judgment is that websites small or large must provide ‘reasonable accessibility’ to their users.

 You may have heard by now that accessibility is a costly affair.
 It is true to some extent but only for sites that produce a vast amount of content.
 Such sites earn handsomely and may figure out means to deal with the issue.

-For small to average sized websites, there is nothing to worry if they are able to provide basic accessibility mechanism to their visitors.
+For small to average-sized websites, there is nothing to worry about if they are able to provide basic accessibility mechanisms to their visitors.
 Providing accessible content to all visitors will only generate positives in the long run!

-Continue visiting Metizsoft for more such insightful articles.
+Continue visiting Metizsoft for more insightful articles.
 Thanks for reading!